 The different between those two is simple; HL theory focuses on reducing friction and/or wear of rubbing solids by adding the proper lubricant that goes between the rubbing solids, creating a thin liquid film (Tribonet.org).

-As previously discussed, EHL is a type of HL where significant elastic deformation of the surface takes place, drastically altering the shape and thickness of the separating lubricant film (Tribonet.org).
+As discussed, EHL is a type of HL where significant elastic deformation of the surface takes place, drastically altering the shape and thickness of the separating lubricant film (Tribonet.org).

 In some cases, the motion is a combination of sliding and rolling, which occurs in certain rolling-element bearings, such as tapered roller bearing.
 In this instance, the lubricant’s chemistry would need to be fine-tuned for optimal performance.

 The second parameter of the tribological system is speed, which can be divided into three categories: fast, moderate and slow.
 In determining the ranges for speed categories, it is essential to know the Stribeck curve and how to calculate it.
-As previously stated, the Stribeck Curve is a graph that shows how friction in fluid-lubricated contacts is a non-linear function of lubricant viscosity, entrainment velocity and contact load.
-By knowing the speed of the contact, the proper lubricant can be selected to minimize friction.
+As stated, the Stribeck Curve is a graph that shows how friction in fluid-lubricated contacts is a non-linear function of lubricant viscosity, entrainment velocity and contact load.
+By knowing the speed of the contact, the proper lubricant can be selected to reduce friction.

 Temperature is the third tribological parameter and a vital one as all lubricants have specific temperature ranges for optimal performance and effectiveness.
 Due to its chemistries, some lubricants operate within a broad temperature range, while others perform optimally at lower temperatures.
 By identifying the tribological system’s temperature, a tribo-engineer is able to accurately select a lubricant(s) that will enable a machine to achieve optimum operating life and performance.

 Next on the list is the load, which is an important component affecting the lubricant requirement.
-If there is a light load, a lubricant designed to minimize fluid friction – while still providing metal-to-metal friction protection – would be needed since the application is considered sensitive to frictional torque.
+If there is a light load, a lubricant designed to minimize fluid friction – while still providing metal-to-metal friction protection – would be needed since the application is sensitive to frictional torque.

 Adversely, if there is a heavily loaded application, one would need to select a lubricant containing specific additives to protect against extreme wear, galling and pitting.